lucyinthesky2111/the-one-with-all-the-questions/README.md

   *	[WebAIM Contrast Checker](https://webaim.org/resources/contrastchecker/) – was used to test all colour combinations for accessibility.

  ### Miscellaneous
- * [ChatGPT](https://openai.com/index/chatgpt/) – was used to generate the college’s name and for proof-reading.
+ * [ChatGPT](https://openai.com/index/chatgpt/) – was used for proof-reading.
+ * [Google](https://www.google.co.uk/) - was the search engine used to conduct all online research.

 # Testing and Validation
 Please refer to [this file](TESTING.md) for details of the testing and validation undertaken.